vitalops/datatune/README.md

 print(new_df.head())
 ```
 If you don’t set `rpm` or `tpm`, Datatune will automatically look up default limits for your model from our [model_rate_limits](datatune/llm/model_rate_limits.py).
 If model is not available in the lookup dictionary rpm and tpm will default to **gpt-3.5-turbo** limits.

+Passing `input_fields` reduces the number of tokens sent by sending only relevant columns as input to the given LLM API, hence reducing the cost.

 **products.csv**
 ```